ceticamarco/datum/docs/bigint.md

 - `bigint_result_t bigint_destroy(number)`: delete the big number;
 - `bigint_result_t bigint_printf(format, ...)`: `printf` wrapper that introduces the `%B` placeholder to print big numbers.
 It supports variadic parameters.

-As you can see by the previous function signatures, methods that operate on the `BigInt` data type return a custom type called `bigint_result_t` which is defined as
+As you can see from the previous function signatures, methods that operate on the `BigInt` data type return a custom type called `bigint_result_t` which is defined as
 follows: